-In the opinion of Bond Counsel, assuming compliance with certain covenants of the City, interest on the Series 2011A Bonds is excluded from gross income of the owners of the Series 2011A Bonds for federal income tax purposes under existing law, as currently enacted and construed.
-Interest on the Series 2011A Bonds is not an item of tax preference under the Code for purposes of determining the alternative minimum tax imposed on individuals and corporations.
-Interest on a Series 2011A Bond held by a corporation (other than an S corporation, regulated investment company, real estate investment trust or real estate mortgage investment conduit) may be indirectly subject to alternative minimum tax because of its inclusion in the earnings and profits of the corporate holder.
-Interest on a Series 2011A Bond held by a foreign corporation may be subject to the branch profits tax imposed by the Code.
+In the opinion of Bond Counsel, assuming compliance with certain covenants of the City, interest on the Bonds is excluded from gross income of the owners of the Bonds for federal income tax purposes under existing law, as currently enacted and construed.
+Interest on the Bonds is not an item of tax preference under the Internal Revenue Code of 1986, as amended (the "Code") for purposes of determining the alternative minimum tax imposed on individuals and corporations.
+Interest on a Bond held by a corporation (other than an S corporation, regulated investment company, real estate investment trust or real estate mortgage investment conduit) may be indirectly subject to alternative minimum tax because of its inclusion in the earnings and profits of the corporate holder.
+Interest on a Bond held by a foreign corporation may be subject to the branch profits tax imposed by the Code.

-Ownership of the Series 2011A Bonds may give rise to collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, S corporations with Code Subchapter C earnings and profits, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry the Series 2011A Bonds.
+Ownership of the Bonds may give rise to collateral federal income tax consequences to certain taxpayers, including, without limitation, financial institutions, property and casualty insurance companies, S corporations with Code Subchapter C earnings and profits, individual recipients of Social Security or Railroad Retirement benefits and taxpayers who may be deemed to have incurred or continued indebtedness to purchase or carry the Bonds.
 Bond Counsel expresses no opinion as to any such collateral federal income tax consequences.
-Purchasers of the Series 2011A Bonds should consult their own tax advisors as to collateral federal income tax consequences.
+Purchasers of the Bonds should consult their own tax advisors as to collateral federal income tax consequences.

-The initial public offering price of Series 2011A Bonds of certain maturities may be greater than the amount payable on such Series 2011A Bonds at maturity.
+The initial public offering price of the Bonds of certain maturities may be greater than the amount payable on such Bonds at maturity.
 Bond counsel expresses no opinion herein with respect to the treatment of such excess of offering price over amounts payable at maturity ("original issue premium").
 Investors should seek advice thereon from their own tax advisor.

-The initial public offering price of Series 2011A Bonds of certain maturities may be less than the amount payable at maturity.
+The initial public offering price of the Bonds of certain maturities may be less than the amount payable at maturity.
 The difference between the initial public offering price and the amount payable at maturity constitutes original issue discount.
-Bond Counsel is of the opinion that the appropriate portion of such original issue discount allocable to the original and each subsequent holder will, upon sale, exchange, redemption, or payment at maturity, be treated as interest and excluded from gross income for federal income tax purposes to the same extent as the stated interest on the Series 2011A Bonds.
+Bond Counsel is of the opinion that the appropriate portion of such original issue discount allocable to the original and each subsequent holder will, upon sale, exchange, redemption, or payment at maturity, be treated as interest and excluded from gross income for federal income tax purposes to the same extent as the stated interest on the Bonds.

-The Code sets forth certain requirements which must be met subsequent to the issuance and delivery of the Series 2011A Bonds for interest thereon to remain excludible from the gross income of the owners of the Series 2011A Bonds for federal income tax purposes.
+The Code sets forth certain requirements which must be met subsequent to the issuance and delivery of the Bonds for interest thereon to remain excludible from the gross income of the owners of the Bonds for federal income tax purposes.
 The City has covenanted in the Resolution and a Tax Certificate to comply with such requirements.
-Noncompliance with such requirements may cause the interest on the Series 2011A Bonds to be includible in the gross income of the owners of the Series 2011A Bonds for federal income tax purposes, retroactive to the date of issue of the Series 2011A Bonds.
-The opinion of Bond Counsel assumes compliance with such covenants, and Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Series 2011A Bonds may affect the tax status of interest on the Series 2011A Bonds.
+Noncompliance with such requirements may cause the interest on the Bonds to be includible in the gross income of the owners of the Bonds for federal income tax purposes, retroactive to the date of issue of the Bonds.
+The opinion of Bond Counsel assumes compliance with such covenants, and Bond Counsel has not undertaken to determine (or to inform any person) whether any actions taken (or not taken) or events occurring (or not occurring) after the date of issuance of the Bonds may affect the tax status of interest on the Bonds.